albertfgu/diffwave-sashimi/README.md

 However, for some reason when models are *trained using the wrong code* and *loaded using the correct code*, the model runs fine but produces inconsistent outputs, even in inference mode (i.e. generation produces static noise).
 So this branch for reproducing the checkpoints uses the incorrect version of these two lines.
-This allows generating from the model, but may not train in some environments.
+This allows generating from the pre-trained models, but may not train in some environments.
 **If anyone knows why this happens, I would love to know!
-Shoot me an email or file an Issue!**
+Shoot me an email or file an issue!**

 ### DiffWave(+WaveNet)